V-Rajasekar/README/Kafka/Kafka_CrashCourse_Notes.md

 ## How Topics are distributed ?
 Let consider a Kafka cluster with 3 kafka brokers.Out of the 3 broker one of the broker as a controller.
 When the create topic command is issued to zookeeper it redirect the command to the controller.

-The role of the controller(broker) is to distribute the paritions evenly to the available brokers (e.g) parition of 3 then broker-1: Partition-0, broker-2: Partition-1, broker-3: Partition-2
+The role of the controller(broker) is to distribute the partitions evenly to the available brokers (e.g) partition of 3 then broker-1: Partition-0, broker-2: Partition-1, broker-3: Partition-2
 broker-1 is the leader of the parition-0 and the messages in the parition-0 are replicated in the other brokers as well.

 ## Kafka Producer
 Producer has a layer called partitioner which takes care of determining which partition the message is going to go.
 Producer send the message to partitioner before the message goes to topic and paritioner resolves in which partition the message should go.

 ## Kafka Consumer
-When the poll loop is executed the request goes to all the partition leaders and retrieved the record from them and the retrieved records are handed to consumer to process.
+When the poll loop is executed the request goes to all the partition leaders and retrieves the record from them and the retrieved records are handed to consumer to process.
 The client call goes only to the partition leaders.
-If there are one or more instances of the consumer with the same consumer group id then the partition are distributed for scalable purpose so here partition-0, partition-1 and partition-2 are distributed to 3 kafka consumer if there are 3 instances of kafka consumers with same consumer group id.
+If there are one or more instances of the consumer with the same consumer group id then the partition are distributed for scalable purpose so here partition-0, partition-1 and partition-2 are distributed to 3 Kafka consumer if there are 3 instances of Kafka consumers with the same consumer group id.

 ## Summary
 - Parition leaders are assigned during the topic creation